postsharp/Metalama.Documentation/conceptual/Aspects/dependency-injection.md

 Enter the <xref:Metalama.Extensions.DependencyInjection> project.
 Thanks to this namespace, your aspect can consume and pull a dependency with a single custom attribute.
 The code pattern to pull the dependency is implemented by the implementation of the <xref:Metalama.Extensions.DependencyInjection.Implementation.IDependencyInjectionFramework> interface, which is chosen by the _user_ project.

 The <xref:Metalama.Extensions.DependencyInjection> namespace is an open source hosted on [GitHub](https://github.com/postsharp/Metalama.Framework.Extensions).
 It currently has implementations for the following dependency injection framework:
-* <xref:Metalama.Extensions.DependencyInjection.Implementation.DefaultDependencyInjectionFramework> implements the default .NET Core pattern  (see `Microsoft.Extensions.DependencyInjection` ).
+* <xref:Metalama.Extensions.DependencyInjection.Implementation.DefaultDependencyInjectionFramework> implements the default .NET Core pattern  (see [Dependency injection in .NET](https://learn.microsoft.com/dotnet/core/extensions/dependency-injection)).
 * <xref:Metalama.Extensions.DependencyInjection.ServiceLocator.ServiceLocatorDependencyInjectionFramework> can be used by classes or projects that are not instantiated by a dependency injection framework thanks a simple _service locator_ pattern.

 The <xref:Metalama.Extensions.DependencyInjection> project is designed to make it easy to implement other dependency injection frameworks.